OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Work:

-- Add `sea-orm = "2.0"`, select the compatible SQLx version, and commit the resolved versions in `Cargo.lock`.
+- Add `sea-orm = "2.0"` with direct SQLx pinned to `=0.9.0`; commit the resolved SeaORM 2.0.2 / SQLx 0.9.0 graph in `Cargo.lock`.
 - Generate entities directly into their final module-qualified locations in the `models` crate, with no generated prelude.
-- Exclude PostGIS layer/infrastructure tables.
+- Exclude extension objects and geometry-heavy tables used only through specialized SQL; curate ordinary CRUD entities with geometry fields.
 - Keep generated modules module-qualified and do not add aliases.
 - Curate relationships and key metadata.
-- Add focused production implementations and regression tests for:
+- Add focused production implementations for:
   - one ordinary entity;
   - `rolling_stock` as the representative transformed entity;
   - unit wrappers;
-  - the generic transparent JSON wrapper;
+  - local concrete JSONB payloads using `FromJsonQueryResult` and `JsonBinary`;
+  - foreign JSONB payloads using the single private `ForeignJson<T>` wrapper, implemented by consulting and mirroring the small `FromJsonQueryResult` expansion;
   - `Tags`;
-  - the local numeric enum adapter;
+  - direct `DeriveActiveEnum` mappings for numeric and PostgreSQL enums;
   - PostgreSQL scalar/optional/array enums;
-  - non-null array decoding from an array containing a null element;
+  - direct `Vec<T>` array fields;
-  - `train_schedule` intervals, including model reads and writes;
+  - `train_schedule` intervals through SeaORM model reads, `ActiveModel` writes, `RETURNING`, and filters;
-  - one PostGIS point and one line/multiline WKB-to-GEOS conversion.
+  - one point and one line through a local GEOS/EWKB model field, including SeaORM insert, select, update, and `RETURNING`.
 - Record generated CLI arguments and manual edits so regeneration is reproducible.
 - Generate and check in the SQLx offline metadata for every checked query introduced by this revision.